-Two and a bit years on from my first flight in de Havilland Tiger Moth DH82a G-ANEW, built by Morris Motors in Cowley in 1943, I was once again afforded the experience of an aerobatic session in the same airframe through the generosity of my good friend Neil.
+Two and a bit years on from in de Havilland Tiger Moth DH82a G-ANEW, built by Morris Motors in Cowley in 1943, I was once again afforded the experience of an aerobatic session in the same airframe through the generosity of my good friend Neil.

-This time my friend Neil conspired with Annabelle Burroughes, Clive Davidson and Kevin Crumplin at Tiger Moth Training Ltd at Henstridge Airfield, formerly HMS Dipper, to make this happen - thank you so much.
+This time my friend Neil conspired with Annabelle Burroughes, Clive Davidson and Kevin Crumplin at at Henstridge Airfield, formerly HMS Dipper, to make this happen - thank you so much.
 The largest collection of Tiger Moths in captivity, certainly in the UK, are kept under one (large) roof there.
-Then Neil performed the vital role of ground photographer as well, catching me squeezing into an Irvin jacket that would once have fitted me perfectly before covering the beginning and end of the flight!
+Then Neil performed the vital role of ground photographer as well, catching me squeezing into an Irvin jacket that would once have fitted me perfectly before covering the beginning and end of the flight.

 Tiger Moth Aerobatics